 - Pour custard into the prepared pie crust.

-- Chill pie in the refrigerator for 6 hours (or overnight.)
+- Chill pie in the refrigerator overnight.

 - Just before serving, carefully cover the crust with a pie protector or foil; sprinkle the granulated sugar evenly over the top and brown using a kitchen torch or under a broiler.

 - (Alternatively, you can cut into slices and then sprinkle with sugar and brulee the individual pieces.)